danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 };
 ```

 When using OAuth 2.0, "scope" can be provided and used to apply authorization logic.
-The Lambda handler can then determine if the caller is allowed to make a request.
 In our case we could have a `get:profile` scope.
 And the Lambda handler could check if the caller has this scope in `authorizer.scope` when executing.
 If it's not there, it can return a `403 Forbidden`.

+I won't show how to configure scope with Auth0, but the <a href="https://auth0.com/docs/scopes/current" target="_blank" rel="noopener noreferrer">docs</a> should point you in the right direction.

 ## Solidifying our mental model